borgesnotes/mac-setup/docs/terminal-zsh-setup.md

     # User configuration
     ############################################################

-    # exa is a replacement for ls https://github.com/ogham/exa
-    if type exa 1>/dev/null 2>&1; then
-        alias ls="exa --icons --group-directories-first --classify"
-    fi

     # Python virtual environment
     # Allow pip only for active virtual environment
     # Use 'gpip' for global environment